Free State Wyoming Forum

 Wyoming with individuals of demonstrably ethical character who ? forsaking fraud, theft, and

-aggression ? desire to peaceably co-exist as reasonable neighbors for the goals of political liberty, free
+? desire to peaceably co-exist as reasonable neighbors for the goals of political liberty, free

 trade, and voluntary cooperation."